Emerging jet probes of strongly interacting dark sectors: Reinterpretation for Higgs mediated dark showers

 We study now the sensitivity for the different decay portals considered in ref~\cite{Knapen:2021eip}.
 To that end we present in figure~\ref{fig:eff_portals} the efficiencies as a function of the dark pion lifetime, for $\mpi = $ 5 GeV.
 In order to obtain reliable estimates for these acceptances, we have simulated $10^{7}$ Monte Carlo events per parameter space point.

 Of the possible decay portals, we then find that the sensitivity is larger (and similar) for the dark photon and gluon portals, and lower (and similar) for the vector and Higgs portals.
+Further details on the kinematics difference between the different portals can be found in Appendix~\ref{a.kinematics}.
 We then will select in what follows the gluon (G) and Higgs (H) decay portals, as they correspond to the extreme values for the efficiencies for the four portal scenarios considered.
 These two decay portals correspond to the following operators \be \pi_D G^{\mu \nu} \tilde{G}_{\mu \nu} \qquad {\rm (G)}, \qquad \pi_D H^{\dagger} H \qquad {\rm (H)} \, . \ee In the gluon portal one expects a showered enriched with SM hadrons produced from the produced gluons, while in the Higgs portal the decays would follow a Yukawa-like structure, and one can expect a shower enriched with heavy flavour quarks.

 Using the acceptance from figure~\ref{fig:eff_portals}, we show in figure~\ref{fig:EHDlimits} the excluded exotic Higgs branching ratio as a function of the lifetime, for a dark pion mass of 5 GeV.
 The solid line is using the existing dataset from the EJ search (16.1 fb$^{-1}$).
 For comparison we show the ATLAS limit of 0.21, which was obtained with a 8 times larger dataset (139 fb$^{-1}$), shown in red dashed.
 For a fair comparison we rescale our EJ limit to this luminosity (dashed lines), assuming that the uncertainty is dominated by the statistical error, which given the event counts in the different signal regions, and the reported systematic errors, is a good approximation.
 We also include constraints from prompt searches using CheckMATE2 for prompt~\cite{Dercks:2016npn} and long-lived searches~\cite{Desai:2021jsa}, shown in dashed grey (green) for the gluon (Higgs) portal.
 These constraints come from prompt searches including missing energy from ATLAS, more concretely from~\cite{ATLAS:2019lng,ATLAS-CONF-2020-048}, using 139 fb$^{-1}$ of data: as the lifetime of the dark pions become large, many of them appear as missing transverse energy.
 We note that our benchmark choice for $\mpi = 5$ GeV correspond to a challenging phase space due to the softness of the decay products, otherwise it is clear that for heavier dark pion masses constraints from other searches would apply.
 One prominent example would be the $Zh$ production, with $h$ decaying through light scalars or pseudoscalars into displaced jets~\cite{ATLAS:2021jig,CMS:2021yhb}, which report meaningful bounds on the exotic branching fraction for pseudoscalar masses as light as 15 GeV.
 Finally, we include an estimation of the HL-LHC, for both the BSM Higgs branching ratio (taken from~\cite{Cepeda:2019klc}) and for the statistic dominated approximation of the EJ search.
 It is worth stressing that the HL-LHC run would not be similar to the current LHC setup in terms of capabilities to deal with long-lived particles (cite some HL-LHC expectations), significantly improving in many aspects, hence these limits must be considered with a grain of salt (also the statistical dominance of the study might not be fully justified).